vpretty/pend-claims-queue-dashboard/README.md

 ## Dashboard Overview
 Though the data is different, all parts of this dashboard reflect the layout and functionality of the original.

+For the purposes of demonstrating visuals, the data generated in calc_totals.py was duplicated with sequential dates to mimic a week's worth of data.